 They never did.

-The next month I was at a crafts fair in Centennial Park in Nashville and I bought this handmade key ring for twenty dollars, the one I still get compliments on twenty-eight years later.
-(Twenty-eight!
+The next month I was at a crafts fair in Centennial Park in Nashville and I bought this handmade key ring for twenty dollars, the one I still get compliments on twenty-nine years later.
+(Twenty-nine!
 So what’s that you say about my losing my keys?)
 And every time I do, I remind myself that I am a strong person, even if I have to cry sometimes.